-• Documentation that supports an increase in grey water use was achieved and that the increase was related to specific actions taken by the facility to increase use (e.g., water consumption data and baselines, evidence of process modifications, new equipment or work practices that resulted in improvements).
+• Documentation that supports an improvement in grey water use was achieved and that the improvement was related to specific actions taken by the facility to improve the use (e.g., water consumption data and baselines, evidence of process modifications, new equipment or work practices that resulted in improvements).

-The intent of this question is for facilities to demonstrate that they have increased grey water use at the facility.
+The intent of this question is for facilities to demonstrate that they have improved grey water use at the facility.

-Increases in grey water use can be absolute or normalized, however it is recommended that you show normalized reductions such as "Grey use was increased by 0.05 m3 per unit of production in the reporting year" This is because normalized metrics show real improvement rather than reductions from business changes such as reduced production.
+Improvement in grey water use can be absolute or normalized, however it is recommended that you show normalized reductions such as "Grey use was increased by 0.05 m3 per unit of production in the reporting year" or "Grey use was reduced by 0.05 m3 per unit of production in the reporting year".
+This is because normalized metrics show real improvement rather than reductions from business changes such as reduced production.

-When evaluating your water use reductions, be sure to do the following:
+When evaluating your water use improvements, be sure to do the following: